 Each time I passed by the flowers, they had a multitude of bees, ants, butterflies, plus the orange bugs from a previous photo.

-Clematis terniflora produce masses of white flower clusters emerge from the axils of the upper leaves.
+Clematis terniflora produce masses of white flower clusters that emerge from the axils of the upper leaves.
 Normally the flowers are bi-sexual, but information suggests monoecious vines with separate male and female flowers do exist.
 Each flower has 4 petal-like sepals (sometimes 5) while true petals are absent.
 I could go on, but it gets exhausting after a while.
 You can read from the links below. 🙂

 It is a little hard to explain the leaf system of this plant but I’ll give it a shot.
 Information says the leaves are opposite, petiolate, compound, pinnate… In layman’s terms, the “leaf stem” normally has a pair of opposite leaves followed by three leaves at the end, which is what a compound leaf is.
 It isn’t just one single leaf.
 Each leaf is connected to the stem by a “petiole”, which itself resembles a small stem.
 The main stems twine and have many branches and “leaf stems”.
 Information online gives multiple lengths of the stems.
-Some say 9’ other say 30’ and others somewhere in-between.
+Some say 9’, others say 30’, or somewhere in-between.